 Ruth Fazal writes –

-The videography of ‘Ezekiel Out of Exile’ is designed to help us to meditate deeply on God’s Word, as it depicts the destruction of the temple, the banishment of the Jewish people from their land, the effects of being in exile throughout history, and finally their return.
+The videography that accompanies the live performance of ‘Ezekiel Out of Exile’ is designed to help us to meditate deeply on God’s Word, as it depicts the destruction of the temple, the banishment of the Jewish people from their land, the effects of being in exile throughout history, and finally their return.
 The music and the film together enable us to experience the intense longing and the painful process of waiting to see the hand of the Lord move on behalf of His people, to bring them home.

 The central text of the work is Ezekiel the Prophet’s vision of the valley of the dry bones, seen during the time of the Jewish exile in Babylon.
 On either side of this text I have placed a Psalm; one that speaks of the pain of being in exile, and the other of the joy of redemption.

 I find great comfort in the final words of Ezekiel’s vision: “And you will know that I the Lord have spoken, and I have done it, declares the Lord” May this be the experience of us all!

 “By the waters of Babylon, there we sat down.
 Yea, we wept when we remembered Zion.
 We hung our harps upon the willows in the midst of it, for there, those who carried us away captive asked of us a song, and those who plundered us requested mirth saying, “Sing us one of the songs of Zion!”
 How shall we sing the Lord’s song in a foreign land?
 If I forget you O Jerusalem, let my right hand forget its skill.
 If I do not remember you, let my tongue cling to the roof of my mouth, if I do not exalt Jerusalem above my chiefest joy.

 Aich nashir et shir Hashem al-adamat nechar?

 How shall we sing the Lord’s song in a strange land?”